Probing GPDs in exclusive electroproduction of dijets: Results and discussions

 In this section, we will present the cross section for our process $ep \to e' q \bar q p$ for center of mass energy $\sqrt{s}=319$ GeV (HERA energy scale) in a broad range of kinematical variables, without any imposed experimental cuts, so that we are not solely confining ourselves to the diffractive kinematic regime.
 The aim of this work is to identify the kinematic regions of interest where different contributions across gluons, sea and valence light $u,d,s$ quarks and their heavy counterparts such as charm may play a crucial role.
 To explore an extensive phase space we take $4<Q^2<104\rm\, GeV^2$, $0<y<1$, $0.01<z<0.99$, $1<p_{\perp}<15\,\rm GeV$ and $0<\Delta_{\perp}<3\,\rm GeV$.
 In the calculation of the cross section as differential distributions presented in this work, we have used the CT18 NLO PDF set \cite{Hou:2019efy} at a factorization scale $\mu^2 =4 \, \rm{GeV}^2$ as input in the DD approach for modeling GPDs.

 In Fig.~\ref{fig:Qt} we show the distributions in photon virtuality $Q^2$ and four-momentum transfer squared $t$ given in Eq.~\eqref{tmand}.
+Here the rest of the phase space variables are integrated over the aforementioned kinematical ranges.
 In both cases the shapes of distributions are similar for different components (light sea and valence quarks, and gluons for light $q\bar{q}$ and heavy $c\bar{c}$).
 The contribution from the valence quarks ($u_{\rm val}, d_{\rm val}$) is small.
 We further investigate whether these components may be visible in some corner of the phase space.
 In Fig.~\ref{fig:wy} we show distributions in center of mass energy $W$ in the $\gamma^{\ast} p$ system and inelasticity $y$.
-In both cases, the valence contribution shows a very different behaviour from the gluon and sea quark exchanges.
-It does play some role at small $W$, then drops towards large $W$, as expected from a secondary Regge exchange.
+In both cases, the valence contribution shows a very different behavior from the gluon and sea quark exchanges.
+It does play some role at small $W$, then drops toward large $W$, as expected from a secondary Regge exchange.
 Correspondingly, the contribution of valence quarks plays a role only at small values of the inelasticity $y$.

-In Fig.~\ref{fig:x} we show the distribution in the fraction of momentum of the proton carried by the color--singlet exchange, $x_{\mathbb{P}}$.
+In Fig.~\ref{fig:x} we show the distribution in the fraction of momentum of the proton carried by the color-singlet exchange, $x_{\mathbb{P}}$.
 At the HERA experiments the main interest was concentrated on small $x_{\mathbb{P}}$, i.e. on the so-called diffractive processes with large rapidity gap.
 In that case, one usually imposes a cut like $x_{\mathbb{P}}<0.1$.
 Here, we intentionally extended our calculation to larger $x_{\mathbb{P}}$ wherein we see that the valence quark contributions start dominating for $x_{\mathbb P} \gtrsim 0.3$.
 For completeness, in the right panel of Fig.6 we show the distribution in the Bjorken variable $x_{\rm Bj}$ which is qualitatively similar to that for $x_{\mathbb{P}}$.